darklab8/fl-darkstat/README.md

   - Freelancer Discovery
   - Vanilla Freelancer
   - Freelancer Sirius Revival
+  - helped to make it working for Freelancer Universe
+  - at some point debugged its working for Freelancer HD Edition
   - may be will working for any other mod, if not, then request support

 # Darkstat has API access